 Why choose a StreetSnappers workshop?

-Learn from the specialists – street photography is our passion and it’s all we do.
+Learn from a specialists – documentary & street photography is my passion and it’s all I do.
 Discover game-changing tips and techniques with a pro street photographer, best-selling author and photojournalist

 Understand the aesthetic of street photography and create meaningful street images – not pictures of random strangers sitting in cafes or walking past walls!

-Build your confidence and conquer your fear of shooting strangers on the street; understand the legalities of street photography
+Build your confidence and conquer your fear of shooting strangers on the street; understand the legal & ethical considerations in street photography

 Learn how to develop meaningful projects, bringing a real focus and a sense of purpose to your work – whilst finding your ‘voice’ and developing your style

 Learn how to shoot quickly, discretely and unobtrusively and how to recognise and capture the ‘decisive moment’